-Here, Matous critiques the four resorts and explains why Cheval Blanc and Patina are excellent holiday destinations, especially in summer.
+Here, Matous critiques the three resorts and explains why Cheval Blanc and Patina are excellent holiday destinations, especially in summer.

 Maldives in May